-Leading marketers are figuring out how to transform marketing from a cost center into a profit center, making the pivot with content marketing.Michelin, Red Bull and Arrow Electronics are leading the way, as Joe Pulizzi and Robert Rose discuss in their book, Killing Marketing.
+Leading marketers are figuring out how to transform marketing from a cost center into a profit center, making the pivot with content marketing.Michelin, Red Bull, and Arrow Electronics are leading the way, as Joe Pulizzi and Robert Rose discuss in their book, Killing Marketing.
 Out of all the marketing disciplines, only content marketing holds the potential to pay its own way!

-Here’s a related blog you may find helpful: “How do you convince all levels of an organization to move towards content marketing and away from campaign to campaign?”
+Here’s a related blog you may find helpful: “How do you convince all levels of an organization to move towards content marketing and away from the campaign to campaign?”

 If you find content marketing overwhelming, here’s how to get started.

 You can succeed even with minimal resources for content marketing.

 “With content marketing seemingly so overwhelming, how should one approach senior management to explain the focus that is needed, rather than trying to address content marketing only with ad spend?” is one of marketers’ Top 100 Questions about content marketing.